Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Geometry of Hochschild homology

-\begin{claim} Let $X$ be an unpointed simplicial set $X$ with finitely many non-degenerate simplices .
-Given a finite set $S$, generating the square-zero monoid $Z[S]$, the geometric realization
+\begin{claim} Let $X_+$ be a simplicial set with a disjoint basepoint and finitely many non-degenerate simplices.
+Given a finite set $T$, the configuration space with labels in the square-zero monoid $M[T]$ has geometric realization

-where $Y^+$ is the one-point compactification of a locally compact topological space $Y$.
-That is, the resulting labeled configuration space is the wedge union of compactified configuration spaces of particles in $X$ with decorations in $S$. \end{claim} \begin{proof} First, any configuration that has a point labeled $0\in Z[S]$ is identified with the basepoint.
-Second, the equivalence relation $\sim$ on $\ConfLabeled{X_{+}}{Z[S]}$ identifies any tuple that contains a label $1\in S$ with the tuple in which this label and the corresponding point of $X$ are omitted.
-Therefore, the only $p$-simplices beyond the basepoint that remain in $\ConfLabeled{X_{+}}{Z[S]}$ are the tuples $((x_1,\ldots,x_n),(s_1,\ldots,s_n))$ with $s_i\in S$.
-Furthermore, if a $p$-simplex has two coefficients $x_i=x_j$, then after multiplying their corresponding labels the simplex is identified with the basepoint.
+where $Y^+$ is the one-point compactification of a topological space $Y$.
+That is, the resulting labeled configuration space is the wedge sum of compactified configuration spaces of particles in $|X|$ with decorations in $T$. \end{claim}